jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/service_index.rst

 Service Features
 ================

-Some of the services supported by the AWS SDK for PHP include additional features beyond executing operations on an API.
+Some of the services supported by the |sdk-php| include additional features beyond executing operations on an API.
 This guide documents there higher level features per service.